Mustafa Sabri: Life

 In January 1913, after the Bab-i Ali coup, he fled to Egypt and then went to Romania, where he made his living teaching Turkish.
 After the occupation of Romania by Ottoman troops during the First World War, he was arrested and sent to Turkey, where he was imprisoned in Bilecik.
 He was exiled for a time to Bursa.
-After the end of the war, he again entered politics and joined Dar-ul Hikmet-i İslamiye (Islamic University).
+After the end of the war, he again entered politics and joined Dar-ul-Hikmet-i İslamiye (Islamic University).

 He became the Shaykh al-Islām, but he resigned from this post.
 In 1919, he was appointed as Shaykh al-Islām in the cabinet of Damad Ferid Pasha.
-Sabri served as the acting Grand Vizier during the absence of Damad Ferid Pasha while he was attending the Paris Peace Conference, and he was nominated to the senate after the fall of Ferid Pasha’s cabinet.
-He became the first president of the Cemiyet-i Müderrisin (Society of Islamic Scholars), which later became the Teali-i Islam Cemiyeti (Society for the Elevation of Islam).
+Sabri served as the acting Grand Vizier during the absence of Damad Ferid Pasha while he was attending the Paris Peace Conference, and he was nominated to the senate after the fall of Ferid Pasha's cabinet.
+He became the first president of the Cemiyet-i Müderrisin (Society of Islamic Scholars), which later became the Teali-i İslam Cemiyeti (Society for the Elevation of Islam).

-In 1920, Mustafa Sabri was again appointed as shaykh al-Islām to the second cabinet of Damad Ferid.
+In 1920, Mustafa Sabri was again appointed as Shaykh al-Islām to the second cabinet of Damad Ferid Pasha.

-In 1922, he fled Turkey once more to escape arrest by the nationalists when his name appeared on a list of 150 political dissidents.
+In 1922, he fled Turkey once more to escape arrest by the Turkish National Movement when his name appeared on a list of 150 political dissidents.
 He went to Romania for a second time where he published the journal Yarın (Tomorrow).

 Sabri first went to Romania and then to Greece, where he published an anti-Kemalist newspaper in which he violently attacked the new Turkish regime and its founder, Kemal Atatürk (1881–1938).
 He later went to Hejaz, before settling in Egypt, where he continued his intellectual activities.